Imperial-led network to tackle AMR and fungal disease with new UKRI funding

 An Imperial-led project aims to advance our knowledge of the underlying drivers of drug-resistant fungal infections and develop countermeasures.

 Led by Professor Darius Armstrong-James, The Fungal One Health and Antimicrobial Resistance (F1AMR) Network will develop solutions to help tackle the emergence of drug-resistant fungal infections.
-Designed around a ‘One Health’ approach, the network will cover healthcare, agricultural and pharmaceutical industries, as well as working with key policy makers.
+Designed around a ‘One Health’ approach – which recognises that the health of people is closely connected to the health of animals and our shared environment – the network will cover healthcare, agricultural and pharmaceutical industries, as well as working with key policy makers.

 The F1AMR network will collaborate with seven other new networks across the UK, including experts from the University of Exeter, Queen Mary University of London, London School of Hygiene & Tropical Medicine, Queen’s University Belfast, University of Oxford, and the University of Birmingham.